Layering HTV – How to Layer Glitter, Neon, & Metallic Heat Transfer Vinyl!

 Layering HTV – Everything You Should Know

 The challenge: Heat Transfer Warehouse sent out the same t-shirt decoration supplies to a handful of bloggers to see what we would come up with.
+(Check out the results of the Halloween HTW HTV design challenge here!)

 We got an awesome teal and black tie-dye shirt and a bunch of HTV including some DecoFilm Soft Metallics, Siser Sparkle, and WalaKut Express Neon colors.
 The only rules were we needed to use only the HTV sent and at last one color of each type.
 Because there were so many amazing colors I knew this would be the perfect project to showcase layering HTV.
 Read on to use this step-by-step tutorial and find out how to layer HTV so your projects turn out perfect!